Veilios/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+The .forEach method executes a function given to it, on every single item inside an array.
+This can change the existing array, but it does not return anything or create a new array.
+The .map method also executes a function for every item inside an array, but it creates a completely new array with whatever was returned by the function, leaving the original function untouched.

 2. Explain the difference between a callback and a higher order function.

 3. What is closure?